Boston Creates: Purpose, values, and vision

 The 2013 mayoral campaign took place amid a groundswell of enthusiasm for arts and culture—and of demands that the City place them in the forefront of its plans for the future.
 Bostonians asked for more support for the sector and more access to opportunities for all Boston residents and visitors to participate in it.
 They also expressed a desire to weave arts and culture into the fabric of the city’s life.

-Since taking office, Mayor Walsh has been working to ensure that arts, culture, and creativity thrive as never before in Boston.
-He has taken the initial steps of creating a Cabinet-level Chief of Arts and Culture for the first time in decades, increasing funding for the arts, and launching the Boston Creates cultural planning process and its implementation.
+After taking office, former Mayor Martin J. Walsh worked to ensure that arts, culture, and creativity thrive as never before in Boston.
+He took the initial steps of creating a Cabinet-level Chief of Arts and Culture for the first time in decades, increasing funding for the arts, and launching the Boston Creates cultural planning process and its implementation.

 The Boston Creates cultural plan is the product of one of the most extensive and thorough community engagement processes ever undertaken in the United States as part of cultural planning.
 It aims to align ideas, people, and resources around a shared vision and a comprehensive set of goals, strategies, and tactics for putting arts, culture, and creativity at the very heart of the life of the city.